ldpercy/turtle/task/turtle follows mouse.md

 Will ponder.

 ### Points Lines

 Point lines are now only on or off with their grids (no opacity changes) - works better for my brain.
+Need to add a way to clear the points though - either click it to remove it or a clear button.
+Click to clear is probably more complicated as at the moment there are two points being drawn, and click is more likely to be useful for other things.
+I'll just add a clear button for now, but this will probably be temporary.